usbalbin/RayTracer/README.md

 Reverse Ray Tracer for rendering graphics using CPU, or GPU via OpenCL.

 ## TODO:
+- Rename "Object" struct to "Mesh"

+- Add support for multiple AABBs per mesh so there will be fewer triangles(expensive) to check for intersection per AABB(cheap) to improve performance.

+- If possible, increase number of threads per Mesh in "vertex-shader"-kernel.
+There is currently only 1 thread / Mesh.

+- Consider moving AABB step into "vertex-shader" if beneficial

+- Consider adding frustum culling step after AABB step

+## WIP

 - Add support for reflection, refrection and light source(s) in some recursive-like fashion but implemented iterative http://www.geeksforgeeks.org/inorder-tree-traversal-without-recursion/